Music is in the Air at Rancho Sans Souci

 Chin Beckmann on the keys and Ronit Widman-Levy, a professional classical vocalist, make music together in Chin's Sunnyvale Eichler.
 Music is just one of many factors that make 'the Pocket' a special place.
 Photo by Sabrina Huang

 Most often, people touring a neighborhood to scope it out look at homes, the people walking by, the treescape, and the power lines, or absence thereof.
-In the Eichler neighborhood of Rancho Sans Souci in Sunnyvale, it also pays to listen, as you will discover in ‘Pocketful of Eichlers’ in the new, winter ’22 issue of CA-Modern magazine.
+In the Eichler neighborhood of Rancho Sans Souci in Sunnyvale, it also pays to listen, as you will discover in ‘Pocketful of Eichlers’ in the winter ’22 issue of CA-Modern magazine.

 Ronit Widman-Levy, who has lived in the 35-home Sunnyvale tract with her husband, Raphael Levy, for a decade, is a professional classical singer of accomplishment.
 But others in the well-preserved neighborhood make music too, and it enhances the mood.